When applying for life insurance, some applicants are declined at times because of a specific health issue.

-However, is some cases, applicants may have their condition under control and be in such good health that they qualify for standard – or even preferred – premium rates.
+However, is some cases, applicants may have their pre-existing health condition under control and be in such good health that they qualify for standard – or even preferred – premium rates.

 How Life Insurers View High Cholesterol

-Typically, life insurers will consider high cholesterol to be a key indicator of a potential heart issues in an applicant for coverage.
+Typically, life insurers will consider high cholesterol to be a key indicator of potential heart issues in an applicant for coverage.

-In most instances, life insurance companies will use two basic measures for evaluating cholesterol in terms of an applicant’s potential future risk to the insurer.
+In most instances, life insurance firms will use two basic measures for evaluating cholesterol in terms of an applicant’s potential future risk to the insurer.
 These measures include total cholesterol, and the cholesterol / HDL ratio.